 Rounding out the lineup, the Philadelphia Museum of Art will host an exhibit at The Gateway (Broad Street and Passyunk Avenue).

-Tickets go on sale March 30.
+Click here to purchase tickets.
 Don’t miss one of the city’s premier annual food festivals!